Urbana woman identified in deadly Route 130 crash

 CHAMPAIGN COUNTY, Ill.
 (WCIA) — The Illinois State Police have identified a woman from Urbana as the person who was killed on Tuesday in a crash on Illinois Route 130.

+Webster entered the intersection and was hit by the Toyota Camry.
+Both cars went into a roadside ditch.

-Webster was pronounced dead at the scene while the Maserati’s driver, 20-year-old Alexis Puetz of Champaign, was taken to an area hospital with injuries.
+Webster was pronounced dead at the scene while the Toyota Camry driver, 20-year-old Alexis Puetz of Champaign, was taken to an area hospital with injuries.

 State Police said Puetz disobeyed the stop sign at the intersection and issued her a ticket.
 She was also ticketed for failing to yield at an intersection.